A Voz do Brasil: 1962 changes

 1962 saw the passage of the Brazilian Telecommunications Code, a law that governed telecommunications and broadcasting.
 Under the new Code, the program was restructured, with the legislature taking up the second half-hour; in 1971 it was retitled Voz do Brasil, though the name was unofficially used earlier.
 On occasion, significant political news was buried in the middle of routine announcements; the government announced it had stripped former president Juscelino Kubitschek of his political rights in 1964, and in 1968 the abolition of an opposition political coalition was promulgated on the program.

 The legislature's entrance into the program opened the door for other portions of the federal government: the judiciary now occupies the last five minutes of the first half hour, and segments from the Tribunal de Contas da União (TCU) air on Mondays, Wednesdays and Fridays.
 During the military regime of the 1970s and the 1980s, the legislative segment of the program was often the only airtime in the control of opposition forces, and after the return of democracy, the program took on a more journalistic format and focus.

 The program was later produced by the Empresa Brasileira de Notícias (EBN) and the Empresa Brasileira de Radiodifusão (Radiobrás).
 In 2007, the provisional decree that created the Empresa Brasil de Comunicação (EBC, "Brazilian Communication Company") transferred the production of this program to this new public broadcaster.

 Longevity

 In 1995, the Guinness Book of World Records certified A Voz do Brasil as the oldest radio program in Brazil.

 Format

 A Voz do Brasil is an hour-long program divided into two components.
 The first 25 minutes are presented live via Embratel and produced by the EBC from Rádio Nacional de Brasília.
 This segment features the content from the executive branch.
-The opening theme tune comes from the opera Il Guarany by Antônio Carlos Gomes; while the program used the original for decades, it has been re-recorded in variants such as samba and capoeira, and more recently a classical version was commissioned for the program's 2016 relaunch.
+The opening theme tune comes from the opera Il Guarany by Antônio Carlos Gomes; while the program used the original for decades, it has been re-recorded in variants such as samba and capoeira, and more recently a classical version was commissioned for the program's 2016 relaunch, which also enabled the program to be aired live on the TV Brasil cable station and its YouTube channel.

 The remaining 35 minutes are pre-recorded and inserted by the EBC: